Electrolysis: Overview

-Electrolysis is the passing of a direct electric current through an electrolyte producing chemical reactions at the electrodes and decomposition of the materials.
+Electrolysis is the passing of a direct electric current through an electrolyte which is producing chemical reactions at the electrodes and decomposition of the materials.

 The main components required to achieve electrolysis are an electrolyte, electrodes, and an external power source.
 A partition (e.g. an ion-exchange membrane or a salt bridge) is optional to keep the products from diffusing to the vicinity of the opposite electrode.

-The electrolyte is a chemical substance which contains free ions and carries electric current (e.g. an ion-conducting polymer, solution, or a ionic liquid compound).
+The electrolyte is a chemical substance which contains free ions and carries electric current (e.g. an ion-conducting polymer, solution, or an ionic liquid compound).
 If the ions are not mobile, as in most solid salts, then electrolysis cannot occur.
 A liquid electrolyte is produced by: